Responsible Cybersecurity Charter

 • 📧 Notify us of this page (by email or using the contact form below)

-Once your page has been verified, you will be added to the list of committed developers.
+Once your page is verified and indexed by the SERPs, you will be added to the list of committed publishers.

 No contractual validation is required: publishing the page is considered as your commitment.
 Transparency is what matters.